Founder and Editor In Chief

 Rachel Sahaidachny holds an M.F.A. in Creative Writing from Butler University.
 She was a finalist in the 2016 Radar Poetry Coniston Prize, awarded first prize in the Wabash Watershed Indiana Poetry Awards.
 She is co-editor of Not Like The Rest of Us: An Anthology of Contemporary Indiana Writers, and former poetry editor of Booth: A Journal.
-Recent writing has been published in Southeast Review, Radar Poetry, Written Here: The Community of Writers Poetry Review, Red Paint Hill, NUVO, Indiana Humanities and others.
+Recent writing has been published in South Dakota Review, The Southeast Review, Radar Poetry, Written Here: The Community of Writers Poetry Review, Red Paint Hill, NUVO, Indiana Humanities and others.
 She lives in Indianapolis and works as programs manager for The Indiana Writers Center, a non-profit dedicated to fostering a vibrant writing community in Indiana.
 She now serves as Executive Director of The Big Silence Foundation, opening up the conversation on mental health.